Karan-Manhas/network-telemetry-node/README.md

 - Device identification and multi-device aggregation

 These improvements are intentionally scoped to for feature growth considering the constraints of embedded hardware.

+## Support

+If you do happen to find this useful, feel free to star the repo.